slott56/slott56.github.io/Pelican/content/blog/2007/09/2007_09_21-deconstructing_programs_from_c_or_finding_the_objectstm.rst

 One indicator is the parameters to the function.
-For example, a function which uses one of our :strong:`Strategy`  classes as an argument is probably a method of that strategy class.
-Similarly, when we deconstructed dynamic flags into a :strong:`State`  design pattern, all of the functions with if-statements based on the state settings are likely methods of the state subclasses.
+For example, a function which uses one of our **Strategy**  classes as an argument is probably a method of that strategy class.
+Similarly, when we deconstructed dynamic flags into a **State**  design pattern, all of the functions with if-statements based on the state settings are likely methods of the state subclasses.